idoco/intergram/README.md

   - [Preact](https://github.com/developit/preact)
   - The widget injection script is about 5KB gziped and executes only after the host page finished loading ('onload' event).
   - The chat iframe will only be loaded if the user interacts with the chat widget (currently about 40KB gziped).

 ![](docs/footprint.png)

+Since the hosting cost are quite minimal (server, domain, cdn), I plan to keep this service 100% free (no ads also!).
+The only thing I might use it for, is testing new technologies from other projects I work on.

 ### Deploy your own Intergram instance (The hard way)
 1. Talk to Telegram [@BotFather](https://telegram.me/botfather), create a new bot and get its API Token.